All Episodes

 Do you expect there to be discoveries in modern astronomy or science, any other field of science, which will begin to verify Velikovsky?

-Well, I really do, and I think anybody who would take a fair look at the direction of space age discovery would have to say that the image of the solar system presented by modern science today is much more Velikovskian in appearance.
+And I think anybody who would take a fair look at the direction of space age discovery would have to say that the image of the solar system presented by modern science today is much more Velikovskyian in appearance than it ever was in the vicinity of 1950 when Velikovsky published Worlds in Collision.

 All right, Dave.

-On that note, we've got to pause here at the bottom of the hour.
+On that note, we've got a pause here at the bottom of the hour.

 Less than two and a half, or just about two and a half hours now to order the newsletter.